cVladu/FCV_Project2/README.md

 # FCV_Project2

 ## Algorithm used
-The used algorithm is based on the non dense optical flow by PyrLK.
+The used algorithm is based on the non dense optical flow by Lucas-Kanade method.
 The algorithm selects up to 100 points to track and tracks those points.
 The algorithm considers a movement detected if any point moved with more than a threshold (configurable)